TALK SHOW, 2017

 TALK SHOW was created on October 19th, 2017 at Les Halles de Schaerbeek (Brussels) and CIRCa festival (Auch, FR) before touring in Belgium and France.

-Gaël is currently preparing his second project, Garcimore est mort, that will premiere on November 10th, 2021 at Le Manège de Reims (FR).
+Gaël recently created his second project, Garcimore est mort, that premiered on November 18th, 2021 at Le Manège de Reims (FR).

 TALK SHOW - Gaël Santisteva (90’, 2017)